cschwem2er/facerec/README.md

 and returns estimates for demographics.
 It is also capable of recognizing and verifying humans across several images.

-Important note: Kairos decided to shut down its online demo for diversity recognition features (see [here](http://www.kairos.com/blog/we-ve-retired-our-diversity-recognition-app-here-s-why)).
+IMPORTANT NOTE: Kairos decided to shut down its online demo for diversity recognition features (see [here](http://www.kairos.com/blog/we-ve-retired-our-diversity-recognition-app-here-s-why)).
 As of July 2018, the API still returns ethnicity annotations, but it also seems as if they will not provide free access anymore.
-Until the release of an official statement from Kairos, I will stop the development of this package.
+For this reason this package is currently not being maintained and issues are not monitored.

 ## How to Install